 The deliberative process would be very important.
 The chamber that the House of Citizens met in would be very different to the House of Lords - a complete redesign would be needed.

-The citizen parliamentarians would typically sit at tables of around 10 people, together with a facilitator and a note-taker.
+The House of Citizens would typically sit at tables of around 10 people, together with a facilitator and a note-taker.
 They would discuss proposals, listen and question experts, and a qualified, independent table facilitator would ensure that everyone's voice was heard and no one dominated the discussion.

-All the tables would be networked together and a "theme team" could see what issues and options every table was discussing and would identify the top themes.
+All the tables would be networked together.
+Technology can make it reasonably easy to what issues and options every table is discussing and top themes can be identified.
 These themes (or issues or options) would be presented to the entire parliament and all the participants would have voting keypads to confirm (or not) that the options had been identified and ordered correctly.

 The parliament could call experts or witnesses to present information to the entire assembly, or present detailed reports.
 Questions could, of course, be asked.

 The tables discuss and refine proposed amendments (or decide to accept, reject or delay the bill), finally voting for their preferred outcome.
-In this way decisions are made.

 This is obviously a brief and very simplified description to give the general idea.
 The exact process would be far more detailed and precise, and facilitated by participation and deliberation experts.